Davidkiki1/EAGLES-FC/README.md

 # EAGLES-FC
-This is a databse based on Eagles FC Players
+This is a databse based on Mancity Players